-Bluetooth speakers are the perfect accessory for any event – they're portable, they're wireless and they can produce some sweet, sweet sounds.
+Bluetooth speakers are the perfect accessory for any event – they're portable, they're wireless, they connect to your phone, and they can produce some sweet, sweet sounds.
 Whether it's for home, in the park or at the beach, we've found the perfect speaker for you.
-Here are our picks for the best Bluetooth speakers of 2016.
+Here are our picks for the best Bluetooth speakers of 2017.

 We've heard plenty of Bluetooth speakers over the years, but the brand new Anker SoundCore is a revolution.
 Not only does it sound incredibly good but, at just $39.99, it's unbelievably affordable too.